d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 1. Have Debug Symbols as a requirement, parse debug symbols using a library (`libdwarf`) & generate instrumentation based on the function's arguments

-2. (C++-ONLY) (UNRELIABLE) De-mangle function names to determine the function arguments & generate instrumentation based on it
+2. (C++-only) (UNRELIABLE) De-mangle function names to determine the function arguments & generate instrumentation based on it

 **Important for multithreaded programs**
 > Pin provides its own locking and thread management API's, which the Pintool should use. (and not regular system tools!)